gpzhu/enmRoute/README.md

 ## Exercise 2

-This is an advanced exercise which could help user to optimize survey route.
-It works by running the above procedure in an iterative manner to generate the relationship between survey expense and number of patches that plan to survey.
+This is an advanced exercise which could help the user to optimize a survey route.
+It works by running the above procedure in an iterative manner to generate the relationship between survey expense and number of patches that will be surveyed.
 Total survey expenses would depend on surveying expense spent in these high ranked patches and driving time between the patches.
 The driving time (i.e., minute)/distance (i.e., kilometer)  would be closely correlated with the distance between the centroids of these patches.